mattcen/2023-07-teach-kids-webdev/blog.md

 One of the first questions that arose after we'de decided what we wanted this event to achieve was: what resources did we need to make this all happen?

 We wanted the event to be accessible to as many people as possible, so that meant not assuming youth would have their own computers to bring.
-Fortunately, Andy, a member of our leadership team, has access to a fleet of Toshiba Tecra M10 laptops.
+Furthermore, having our own fleet would ensure we had a level playing field, rather than having some scouts on different operating systems etc. Fortunately, Andy, a member of our leadership team, has access to a fleet of Toshiba Tecra M10 laptops.
 Having been manufactured in 2011, they are now older than some of the youth who use them, and are certainly not the fastest machines, but we reasoned that if we installed Linux on them with a relatively lightweight desktop environment, they'd be quite capable of running a web browser and a text editor or IDE, which was all we needed.

 <!-- *[IDE]: Integrated Development Environment -->